rohan843/isc2-cc-cert-notes/README.md

 Any entity anywhere must abide by the legal requirements of its jurisdiction.
 It is important to properly assess how these laws apply to our organizations.

+> HIPPA (health insurance portability and accountability act) controls the privacy of medical information in the US.

 ### Risk Management

 The level of cybersecurity involved depends on the amount of risk that an entity is willing to accept.